 Do Banks Have Financial Advisors That Offer Free Financial Advice?

 Most investors think of their bank for deposit accounts, loans and other banking services.
 Some banks also offer investments and insurance products to their clients.
 This one-stop approach enables customers to handle all of their money needs under one roof.
 And it helps the bank to protect their clients from leaving for another financial institution.

-Not all banks have financial advisors.
+Not all banks have financial advisors, while other banks may offer you free financial advice under certain circumstances.
 While most large banks offer full-service products for banking, lending, investing and insurance, other banks may not.
 In some cases, the banks partner with other financial services companies to refer clients away from the competition.